tqtezos/stablecoin/docs/specification.md

 ## Roles

-The token supports the following list of user roles as is described in CENTRE Fiat Token specification:
+The token supports a number of "global" user roles as is described in CENTRE Fiat Token specification.
+These roles apply to the whole contract (hence "global"):

 * **owner**
   - Can assign and re-assign any role of the token.